kalilinux-aptget/python/README.md

 # macchanger

-This code can be used to change your MAC address to your desired one Prerequisites (python libraries) optparse, subprocess,
+This code can be used to change your MAC address to your desired one and it is written in python 3 Prerequisites (python libraries) optparse, subprocess,